MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ## General known issues

+### Can't sign up for Market Insights using Internet Explorer

+When using the Internet Explorer browser, you can't sign up for Market Insights.
+We're working on a fix for this issue and aim to have it resolved in February 2019.
+To sign up for the Preview, we recommend using a different browser instead.

 ### Facebook video URL can expire

 Due to changes from Facebook, some videos are not playing anymore in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 This is due to an expiration of the video URL.
 There is no workaround available to change the expiration.
 You can view the video directly from the Facebook post.